Rotaerk/haskellTutorial/Chapter1.md

 `let { foo = 1; bar = 1 } in foo + bar`

-Note that these declarations are in scope for the *whole* let expression, including the part before them.
-This means that the bound expressions may refer back to the variables themselves, like this:
+Note that these declarations are in scope for the *whole* let expression, including the declarations that come before them.
+This means that the bound expressions may refer back to the variables themselves:

 `let { a = b; b = 3 + 1; c = a } in a + c`